 Safety Assurance:

-The Maintenance Checklist
+The Heat Pump Maintenance Checklist

 - Inspecting and cleaning coils: Dirty coils reduce efficiency.